 An "I" grade may be issued if a student's absences leave a determination at grading time impossible or unfair.
+"I" grades may be used at any grading time.

 Assessment Methodology/Tests

 Assessments will be aligned with the High School Content Expectations and the Waverly Assessment Guidelines.